-This may be an informal process – such as when an individual estimates the future using their experience or gut instinct, or a more formal process using tools such as Excel / other systems.
-Either way, these figures may be published, or used by other parts of the business for guidance and planning.
-As a result, the consequence of getting these figures wrong can be costly.
+This may be an informal process – such as when an individual estimates the future using their experience or gut instinct, or a more formal process using financial tools such as Excel / other systems.
+Either way, these financial figures may be published, or used by other parts of the business for guidance and planning.
+As a result, the consequence of getting these financial figures wrong can be costly.

-Predicting earnings and the resulting profits accordingly depends on having a good forecast.
+Predicting earnings and the resulting profits accordingly depends on having a good financial forecast.
 In rebate management, reporting on expected earnings – particularly when deals are based on spend target bands – is a tricky business.
-This is partly due to the inherent complexity of most business to business (B2B) deals and partly due to the complexity involved in creating forecasting models.
+This is partly due to the inherent complexity of most business to business (B2B) deals and partly due to the complexity involved in creating financial forecasting models.

 Forecasting using the multi-tool of the accounting world can let you down over time